Safe DeliveriesTraining health staff and providing equipment for safer deliveries.

 Those women who do access facilities may experience less than optimal care.
 Staff present during delivery often works under trying conditions, without clean water, electricity, lighting, and proper sanitation and ventilation.
 Basic delivery supplies – including gloves, stethoscopes, and resuscitation equipment – are often lacking.
 Providers themselves, or those trained sufficiently to be effective, may also be in short supply.

-ASSP has seen these challenges up close in its own work.
+IMA has seen these challenges up close in its own work.
 While skilled birth attendance is increasing overall, it remains stubbornly static in some areas.
 A recent in-depth assessment of lagging communities surfaced some of the same challenges previously identified.
-The poor state of health facilities, their equipment, and supplies available deters many women from giving birth at health facilities.
+The poor state of health facilities, equipment, and supplies available deters many women from giving birth at health facilities.
 The lack of recovery rooms and beds was one frequently cited barrier.
-In addition, certain social norms and customs – such as preferring to give birth with a female traditional birth attendant rather than a male nurse or doctor – also impact uptake of facility-based births.
+In addition, certain social norms and customs – such as preferring to give birth with a female traditional birth attendant rather than a male nurse or doctor – also impact the uptake of facility-based births.

 Our Approach to providing safer deliveries

-To improve safe deliveries and promote reproductive and maternal health and the use of RH services, the project has piloted a number of strategies, including distribution of birth kits for mothers and newborns, advocacy and awareness-raising campaigns, and other community-based interventions aimed at promoting safe deliveries and the value of healthy timing and spacing of pregnancy, as well as renovation and construction of health facilities.
+To improve safe deliveries and promote reproductive and maternal health and the use of RH services, IMA has piloted a number of strategies, including distribution of birth kits for mothers and newborns, advocacy and awareness-raising campaigns, and other community-based interventions aimed at promoting safe deliveries and the value of healthy timing and spacing of pregnancy, as well as renovation and construction of health facilities.

 1. Improved geographical accessibility of maternal and newborn health services.